ivanov-gv/zpcg/docs/6-execution-roadmap.md

 ## Other platforms - Viber and WhatsApp

 Telegram bots API is powerful, but Telegram itself is mostly used by foreigners.
-In Montenegro Viber is a number one messanger app and WhatsApp is the best option for any other tourists or foreigners, who don't use Telegram.
+In Montenegro Viber is a number one messenger app, and WhatsApp is the best option for any other tourists or foreigners, who don't use Telegram.
 It is a good idea to port this solution to other platforms to reach the audience.

 ZPCG has a [Viber chat](https://www.zcg-prevoz.me/Informisanje-o-redu-voznje-vozova-putem-aplikacije-Viber.html)